-The exec() system call is the means by which UNIX "loads a program" (see the exec(2) reference page for details.)
+process:attributes initialized by <Function>exec()address space:replaced by <Function>exec()<Function>exec()<Default Para Font>The exec() system call is the means by which UNIX "loads a program."
 This call replaces the entire address space with a new one based on a program image loaded from an executable file.
 The exec() call also initializes many of the process attributes (refer to the exec(2) reference page for details).

 The combination of fork() and exec() suits the needs of a command shell.
 The way a UNIX command shell launches a program is to fork(), creating a new process.
-In the new process it calls exec(), replacing the new address space.
-In the great majority of fork() calls, the child's address space is completely replaced before more than one or two of its pages have been copied.
+In the new process (case 0 in Example 2-1) it calls exec(), replacing the new address space.
+As a result, in the great majority of fork() calls, the child's address space is completely replaced before more than one or two of its pages have been copied.